 Through his finance and accounting career, Nick has held roles in solar, manufacturing, and technology.
 Nick combines his four years at Altitude Learning with his prior experience most recently as a fund accountant at SunRun Solar where he helped scale the accounting team.
 During his time at SunRun, Nick was tasked with the completion of annual audits, which allowed the company to file their S-1.
 Nick holds a BA in finance and accounting from The Defiance College.

 Alison has committed over 12 years of her career to affecting systemic change in US K-12 schools.
 In addition to her work at Altitude Learning, she has also spent several years working on Teach For America’s national team and as a board member of Creative Arts Charter School, a local San Francisco charter school.
 Alison has previously held operational roles across various functions, including sales, marketing, human resources, recruiting, and finance.
 She holds a BA in International Relations from Brown University.

-Altitude Learning is backed by Founders Fund, Andreessen Horowitz, Emerson Collective, First Round Capital, Harrison Metal, John Doerr, Jonathan Sackler, Learn Capital, Omidyar Network, Mark Zuckerberg and Priscilla Chan's donor-advised fund at Silicon Valley Community Foundation, and other leading investors.
+Altitude Learning is backed by Founders Fund, Andreessen Horowitz, Emerson Collective, First Round Capital, Harrison Metal, John Doerr, Learn Capital, Omidyar Network, Mark Zuckerberg and Priscilla Chan's donor-advised fund at Silicon Valley Community Foundation, and other leading investors.